2023 Most Popular Accounting Graduate Certificate Schools in Michigan

 Check out the accounting graduate certificate programs at these schools if you want to attend one of the most popular in Michigan.

-Our analysis found Davenport University to be the most popular school for accounting students who want to pursue a graduate certificate in Michigan.
-Located in the large suburb of Grand Rapids, Davenport University is a private not-for-profit college with a medium-sized student population.
+Our 2023 rankings named Davenport University the most popular school in Michigan for accounting students working on their graduate certificate.
+Located in the large suburb of Grand Rapids, Davenport University is a private not-for-profit school with a medium-sized student population.

 Of the 6 students majoring in accounting at Davenport University, 50% are male and 50% are female.

 A rank of #3 on this year’s list means University of Detroit Mercy is a great place for accounting students working on their graduate certificate.
-Located in the city of Detroit, Detroit Mercy is a private not-for-profit school with a medium-sized student population.
+Located in the large city of Detroit, Detroit Mercy is a private not-for-profit college with a medium-sized student population.

 Full Accounting at Oakland University Report

 Out of the 6 schools in Michigan that were part of this year’s ranking, Michigan State University landed the # 3 spot on the list.
-Located in the small city of East Lansing, Michigan State is a public college with a fairly large student population.
+Located in the city of East Lansing, Michigan State is a public school with a very large student population.

 Full Accounting at Ferris State University Report